LaunchCodeEducation/skills-back-end-java/studios/bonjour-spring/README.md

         public String hello(HttpServletResponse response, HttpServletRequest request, /* other params */)
         ```
     - With these params in place, `request.getCookies()` will return an array of `Cookie` objects, and `request.addCookie(myCookie)` will set a cookie in the response.
-    - To find a given cookie, you'll need to loop through your cookie array, using `getName` and `getValue` methods on the cookie objects.
+    - To find a given cookie, you'll need to loop through your cookie array, using `getName` on the cookie objects, and `getValue` when you find the cookie you're looking for.
     - Don't forget to display your cookie value to test that the code is working!
 (Though, you can also see cookies in your browser dev tools.)